junclemente/ads599-capstone_project/README.md

 # 🤖 AI Assistance Disclosure

-Parts of this project were developed with the help from ChatGPT (OpenAI):

-- Debugging Python functions and pipeline logic
-- Drafting / rewriting docstrings and short notebook summaries
-- Creating small code snippets

-All generated code and text were reviewed and edited by the authors.
+Portions of this project, including selected code snippets, debugging suggestions, and explanatory text, were developed with the assistance of ChatGPT by OpenAI.
+The authors used AI tools to accelerate brainstorming, refine documentation, and troubleshoot code behavior.

+All AI-generated material was manually reviewed, tested, and edited by the authors to ensure correctness, accuracy, and alignment with the project requirements.